 This is an introductory metal working unit encompassing the basic skills involved in constructing fitting and fabrication type projects.
-Students will also be instructed in the safe and correct use of hand tools with some limited use of machinery.
+Students will also be instructed in the safe and correct use of hand tools with some use of machinery.

-- · Practical tasks
+- Practical tasks

-- · Workbooks
+- Workbooks

 - · Written assignments

-Students must follow Workplace Health and Safety standards.
+Students must follow Workplace Health and Safety standards and be prepared to complete a comprehensive safety induction prior to commencing practical work.